lizzonsh/devops-hafifa/01.Git/HANDS-ON.md

 # Task
 In DevOps project:
-- Create a repo with the next format: [name]-training
+- Create a repo with the next format: [your-name]-training
 - Create a new branch with the name of the chapter: ITTools
 - Set in branch policies a policy that you cannot commit directly into "main"